hpc/charliecloud/doc/ch-convert_desc.rst

 :code:`ch-convert` tries to save typing by guessing formats and filenames when they are reasonably clear.

-Format inference is done according for both :code:`IN` and :code:`OUT`.
-The algorithm tries to match the value agains the following globs in this order.
+Format inference is done for both :code:`IN` and :code:`OUT`.
+The algorithm tries to match the value against the following globs in this order.
 Paths need not exist in the filesystem.

   1. :code:`*.sqfs`, :code:`*.squash`, :code:`*.squashfs`: SquashFS.

-  2. :code:`*.tar`, :code:`*.t?z`, :code:`*.tar.??`, :code:`*.tar.??`: tarball.
+  2. :code:`*.tar`, :code:`*.t?z`, :code:`*.tar.??`, :code:`*.tar.??`: Tarball.

+  3. :code:`/*`, :code:`./*` (i.e., absolute path or relative path with explicit dot): Directory.

-  3. :code:`*:*` (i.e., containing a colon): builder storage.
+  4. :code:`*:*` (i.e., containing a colon): Builder storage.

-  4. Otherwise: directory.
+  5. Otherwise: No format inference.

-A notable consequence of these rules is than a simple image reference such as :code:`debian` is inferred to be a directory.
+A notable consequence of these rules is than a simple image reference such as :code:`debian` cannot be inferred.
 The workaround is to add the default tag, e.g. :code:`debian:latest`.

-:code:`ch-convert` also infers filenames for :code:`OUT` (but not :code:`IN`)
+:code:`ch-convert` also infers filenames for :code:`OUT` (but not :code:`IN`).
-to save typing.
 If :code:`OUT` is path to a directory that exists, and the output format is:

   * directory,

     * and :code:`OUT` ends in slash: append inferred filename.
     * otherwise: use :code:`OUT` without modification.

   * tarball or squash: append inferred filename.
   * builder storage: use :code:`OUT` without modification.

-Inferred filename rules: FIXME
+Filenames are inferred by deriving a base from :code:`IN` and then adding an extension appropriate for :code:`--out-fmt`.
+Base if :code:`IN` is:

+  * builder storage: image reference (i.e., :code:`IN`) with slashes changed to percents.

+  * tarball: filename with tarball extension (e.g., :code:`.tar.gz`) removed.

+  * SquashFS: filename with SquashFS extension (e.g., :code:`.sqfs`) removed.

+  * directory: final component of the path.

 Supported conversions
 =====================